Energy Emissions and Civilization Types

 A comprehensive catalog of distant civilisations has been drawn up over many millennia during the on-going Search for Non-terragen Intelligence.
 There are no Type III civilisations yet known in the local Supercluster, apart front the Leviathan (as described in the Triangulum Transmission) which seems to be an example of a civilisation which has converted its entire galaxy into an intergalactic vessel.
 In an effort to classify the known and detected civilisations purely on their observed emissions the Energy Emission Scale has been devised.

 Null Energy Emission Civilizations (NEECs) Civilizations without an energy output sufficient to be detectable above the background emissions of their native habitat.
 Agricultural Age or early Industrial Age civilizations on Old Earth or To'ul'h would be considered NEECs by modern experts.
 A great many have already been found inside the Terragen sphere.
-By definition none are known outside the Terragen sphere due to the difficulty of detection, but it is considered likely that they outnumber energy emitting civilizations by two or more orders of magnitude.
+By definition none are known outside the Terragen sphere due to the difficulty of detection, but it is considered likely that they outnumber energy emitting civilizations by an order of magnitude.
 Possibly this category is extremely diverse.
 Sophonts or even transapient civilizations might emit no detectable energy for a wide variety of reasons.
 They may be non-technological, low technological, or post-technological species.
 They might, on the other hand, be Hiders, using advanced sophont-level technologies or even clarketech devices to conceal their energy signatures.
 Some Muuh informants have implied that many advanced civilizations have taken this path.
 The motivations for such a strategy are a matter for conjecture, and in practice there are likely several explanations rather than just one.
 A large segment of the galaxy counterspinward of the Terragen sphere is either empty of sophont life or occupied solely by NEECs.

 Interplanetary Age Terragens would have been classified as equal to a MEEC.
 These civilisations are generally somewhere between Kardaschev type I and II levels, sometimes using less, and sometimes considerably more than all the energy available on a single planet.
 The total detectable emission by such a civilisation can be considerable, but generally quite diffuse.
 Extensive though they are, the Muuh and Soft One civilizations are MEECs, as the emissions from any one system are not particularly strong.